anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 # Functional Components

-The agents holding the hash values and conducting identifier confirmation communications are known as Exchange Agents (EA) in HDYD.
+The agents holding the hash values and conducting identifier confirmation communications are known as Exchange Agents (EA) in Howdy.
 Users interact with User Agents (UA).
 User Agents hold the identifiers of the user and the identifiers being sought by the user, and User Agents calculate the hash values for identifiers which are then placed into Exchange Agents.